HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - CommonJS modules: 🖐️ used
   - ECMAScript modules: 🖐️ used
   - node:module: 🖐️ used
-  - Caching in CJS and ESM: 👂 heard
+  - Caching in CJS and ESM: 🎓 known
   - Modules as singletons: 🖐️ used
   <!-- - Contexts and scripts node:vm -->
   - Dependencies: npm, node_modules: 🖐️ used
   - Dependencies: package.json and package lock: 🖐️ used
   <!-- - Module-based permissions model -->
   - Isolation with modularity: 🎓 known
-  - Dependency injection: 👂 heard
+  - Dependency injection: 🖐️ used
-  - DI containers: 👂 heard
+  - DI containers: 🖐️ used
   - Coupling and cohesion: 🎓 known
-  - Framework agnostic approach: 👂 heard
+  - Framework agnostic approach: 🎓 known
 - Environment
   - Command line arguments: 🖐️ used
   - Node.js CLI: 🖐️ used
   - Process-based permissions: 🖐️ used
-  - Graceful shutdown: 👂 heard
+  - Graceful shutdown: 🎓 known
   - Clustering: 👂 heard
   - Watch filesystem changes with --watch: 🖐️ used
 - Internal API